pkorac/pk-website-2026/site/case-studies/case-study-yohana.md

 - Operational impact: fewer human hours per proposal meant human assistants could focus on higher-value tasks (curation, customer interaction)

 ## Timeline

+During the initial discovery phase, we created a plan identifying the key building blocks of functionality and design work.
+We then executed this plan by running design and prototyping in parallel, with each workstream informing the other.

 - Weeks 1-2: immersion in problem, challenge framing, workflow mapping, initial sketches
 - Weeks 3-4: data-model re-framing, validation with key stakeholders, alignment with engineering